gaehlerm/SoftwareEngineering/README.md

     assert square(5) == 25
 ```

-This does pretty much the same as the print statements above.
-But with the very important difference that this test code here is going to stay.
-It goes into the test suite and it will stay there forever.
+This code snippet essentially performs the same function as the print statements mentioned earlier.
+But with a very important difference, this test code will remain.
+It goes into the test suite and will remain there indefinitely.
 Or at least as long as you still have the `square` function defined.
 This test will be executed every time you run all the unit tests.
 You'll know if the code still works, even after changing the underlying implementation.
-The only drawback is that it takes a millisecond for each test to execute (and these numbers may add up as you keep writing unit tests) and that you'll have to change the test code if you change the implementation.
+The only drawback is that it takes a millisecond for each test to execute, and these numbers may add up as you keep writing unit tests.
+Additionally, you will have to modify the test code if you change the implementation.
 But the last point is actually a good thing.
 It prevents you from inadvertently changing the behavior of the code.
 You have to assert that you want the behavior to change.
-If you change the actual code, you also have to change the according unit tests.
+If you change the actual code, you also have to update the corresponding unit tests.

-It may sound surprising to you, but unit tests are the foundation of the testing infrastructure.
+It may sound surprising, but unit tests are the cornerstone of the testing infrastructure.
 They are even more important than functional tests.
-This is because unit tests are fast and they can give you precise information about what piece of your code contains a bug, meanwhile functional tests can only tell you that something is wrong within the whole code base and they take a lot of time to execute.
-Therefore, having your whole code covered with unit tests will have a similar effect as having it covered with functional tests.
-However, unit tests have the advantage that you'll know quite exactly where an error occurred and they are much faster to execute.
+This is because unit tests are fast and can provide precise information about which part of your code contains a bug.
+In contrast, functional tests can only indicate that something is wrong within the entire code base and they require a significant amount of time to execute.
+Therefore, having your entire code covered with unit tests will have a similar impact as having it covered with functional tests.
+However, unit tests have the advantage that you will know precisely where an error occurred, and they are much faster to execute.

-The drawback being that unit tests do not test if these building blocks are connected correctly.
-Unit tests cannot test the interaction of different code blocks.
+The drawback is that unit tests do not verify whether these building blocks are connected correctly.
+Unit tests cannot assess the interaction between different code blocks.

-### Testing files in unit tests
+### Testing Files in Unit Tests

-Usually, unit tests only need a setup and an execution phase.
-There is no tear down function required as unit tests don’t interact with any files or databases that you would have to delete in the end.
+Usually, unit tests only require a setup and an execution phase.
+There is no tear-down function required for unit tests since they do not interact with any files or databases that need to be deleted afterward.

 "Why...?
 How?
 No files?
 No database?"

-Yes, good point.
-According to the SRP, a function or class should do only one thing.
-Therefore it should not read a text file and do some complicated calculation.
+Yes, that's a good point.
+According to the SRP, a function or class should only perform one task.
+Therefore, it should not read a text file and perform complicated calculations.
 Reading a text file should be done in a dedicated function.
 This function will not have a unit test.
-But it is not necessary as reading a file and returning it as a string is no difficult task that needs to be tested automatically.
-And it will be covered by functional test.
+But it is not necessary to test automatically because reading a file and returning it as a string is not a difficult task.
+The code will be covered by functional testing.

 Let's say we have the following code.